sookinoby/generative-models/README.md

 [Generative Adversarial Network](https://arxiv.org/abs/1406.2661) is a neural network model based on a [zero-sum game](https://en.wikipedia.org/wiki/Zero-sum_game) from game theory.
 The application typically consists of two different neural networks called Discriminator and Generator, where each network tries to outperform the other.
 Let us consider an example to understand GAN network.

 Let’s assume that there is a bank (discriminator) that detects whether a given currency is real or fake using machine learning.
-A fraudster (generator) builds a machine learning model to counterfeit fake currency notes by looking at the real currency notes, and deposits them in bank.
+A fraudster (generator) builds a machine learning model to counterfeit fake currency notes by looking at the real currency notes and deposits them in the bank.
 The bank tries to identify the currencies deposited as fake.
 ![Alt text](images/GAN_SAMPLE.png?raw=true "Generative Adversarial Network")

 If the bank tells the fraudster why it classified these notes as fake,  he can improve his model based on those reasons.
 After multiple iterations, the bank cannot find the difference between the “real” and “fake” currency.
-This is the basic idea behind GAN.
+This is the idea behind GAN.
 So now let's implement a simple GAN network.

 I encourage you to download [the notebook](https://github.com/sookinoby/generative-models/blob/master/GAN.ipynb).
 You are welcome to adjust the hyperparameters and experiment with different approaches to neural network architecture.